abhiwand/atk/api-doc/src/main/resources/python/model-svm/predict.rst

     Column(s) containing the observations whose labels are to be predicted.
     By default, we predict the labels over columns the SvmModel was trained on.

 Returns
 -------
 Frame
-    Frame containing the original frame's columns and a column with the predicted label
+    A frame containing the original frame's columns and a column with the predicted label

 Examples
 --------
 .. only:: html

     .. code::